 Public keys that are bound into subscriber user certificates shall be used only for signing or encrypting, but not both.
-User certificates that assert id-fpki-common-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-derived-pivAuth, or id-fpki-common-cardAuth shall only assert the digitalSignature bit.
+User certificates that assert id-fpki-common-authentication, id-fpki-common-pivi-authentication, id-fpki-common-derived-pivAuth-hardware, id-fpki-common-derived-pivAuth, id-fpki-common-cardAuth, or id-fpki-common-pivi-cardAuth shall only assert the digitalSignature bit.
 Other user certificates to be used for digital signatures shall assert both the digitalSignature and nonRepudiation bits.
 User certificates that contain RSA public keys that are to be used for key transport shall assert the keyEncipherment bit.
 User certificates that contain elliptic curve public keys that are to be used for key agreement shall assert the keyAgreement bit.